hyperledger/iroha-2-docs/src/api/config/glossary.md

 Duration might be specified in two ways:

 - As a Number, which will be considered an amount in milliseconds
-- As a String, which will be parsed as a human-readable duration string
+- As a String, which will be parsed as a human_readable duration string

 Numeric setting is straightforward: